XavierJp/Chandelles/README.md

 ## Known issues
 - data still need a huge clean.
   - some constellations cannot be selected (:fire: major blocker :fire:)
-  - Some stars names seem to be duplicated
+  - some stars names seem to be duplicated
 - stars name ovelap
 - stars lat, lng, are currently flipped ! every coords should undergo a mirror translation